f0x-sketch/sol-bot/README.md

 -   [ ] **Backtesting Framework:** Develop a system to test strategies against historical data.
 -   [ ] **Improved Logging and Monitoring:** Integrate more comprehensive logging and potentially a dashboard.
 -   [ ] **Risk Management:** Implement stricter risk controls (e.g., max trade size, daily loss limits).

+## Contributing
+Contributions are welcome!
+Please feel free to submit pull requests or open issues.
+1. Fork the Project
+2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)
+3. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
+4. Push to the Branch (`git push origin feature/AmazingFeature`)
+5. Open a Pull Request

+## License
+Distributed under the MIT License.
+See `LICENSE` for more information.